KvngMikey/Events-APP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

+This is an application for attend-able events, time, location, price etc and also extra features to search out events, login and also create new events, you can check out the source code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.